 Patients and Families Living Outside the Greater Des Moines Area

 At any stage during the transplant process, out-of-town patients and their families may need to temporarily stay in Des Moines to be close to the Transplant Center and to keep in touch with the transplant team.
 The expectation is out-of-state patients stay at least 4 weeks after the kidney transplant.

 Financial and Insurance Information

 Many insurance companies do cover organ transplantation.
-Each transplant candidate needs to work closely with our staff and their insurance to determine health insurance benefits.
+Each kidney transplant candidate needs to work closely with our staff and their insurance company to determine health insurance benefits.
 Our financial counselor meets with each patient and family to help resolve these complicated financial and insurance issues.